ThunderFly-aerospace/TFRPM01/README.md

 ![TFRPM01B probe input circuit](/doc/img/TFRPM01_pulse_counter_input.png)

 As can be seen from the schematics the default probe power selection is +5V, protected by resistor R2 to about 61 mA short-circuit current.
-The pull-up resistor R1 with default value 22 kOhm is quite hard and it is generally unsuitable to most optical probes with open-collector outputs.
+The pull-up resistor R1 with a default value of 22 kOhm is quite hard and it is generally unsuitable to most optical probes with open-collector outputs.
 Therefore the resistor R1 should be interchanged to a more suitable (usually increased) value.
 It is depending on the selected material for the optical sensor this value might need further fine-tuning.
 (The specific resistor value could be requested during the order process in case of ordering a larger quantity).

 ## Software configuration